Ellednera/SmallSmallWorld/README.md

   * marinate cabbage

 * leave
-  * only useful in farm, factory and delivery center
+  * only useful in farm